Are You Getting the Best Ideas in the Room?

 That’s what energetic safety unlocks.

 Distributed intelligence doesn’t happen just because you ask nicely.
-It requires trust, and not just one kind.
+It requires trust, and not just one type.

 Without them, you might get a team that speaks up but doesn’t invest.
 Or invests but won’t challenge.
 Or does both, but only on the work they think will survive the next pivot.
 You end up with people giving you seventy percent because that’s all that’s safe to give.